yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 - For query: specify the search criteria:
   - partition key name and value in _quality condition_

-- TTL
+TTL
   - Any attribute of your choice
   - In epoch time format

-- DynamoDB Transactions:
+DynamoDB Transactions:
   - ACID
   - across multiple tables

-- Atomic Counters:
+Atomic Counters:
-    writes applied in the order received - can be used to increment existing value
+  - writes applied in the order received - can be used to increment existing value Conditional writes
-- Conditional writes
+  - only succeed if condition is met (`ConditionalCheckFailedException` if not met
-    only succeed if condition is met (`ConditionalCheckFailedException` if not met
+CommonErrors:
-- CommonErrors:
+  - ThrottlingError
-    ThrottlingError
+  - ProvisionedThroughputExceededException (number of requests is too high)
-    ProvisionedThroughputExceededException (number of requests is too high) ResourceNotFoundException (e.g. table does not exist/in CREATING)
+  - ResourceNotFoundException (e.g. table does not exist/in CREATING)

-- DAX
+Specify `ReturnConsumedCapacity=TOTAL` in Query request to obtain how much of capacity is being used DAX
-    write-through
+  - write-through
-    Eventually consistent only!!!
+  - Eventually consistent only!!!
-    **For strongly consistent reads DAX pass all requests to DDB & does not cache for these requests**
+  - **For strongly consistent reads DAX pass all requests to DDB & does not cache for these requests**

-- Throttling Issues and Fixes:
+Throttling Issues and Fixes:
   Hot partitions
   Capacity limitations
   Fixes:
     - slowly increase provisioned capacity
     - review capacity on GSI (throttle on index double-counted)
     - implement error retries and exponential backoff (built-in in AWS SDK)
     - distribute operations evently across partitions
     - implement caching solution (ElastiCache or DAX)
     - use TTL on items in the table
   Partitions:
     - Can accomodate only 3000 RCU or 1000 WCU
     - Max 10GB of data
     - never deleted
-- DDB Streams
+DDB Streams
   - Time-ordered change log for the table, stored for 24 hours
   - Encrypted by default
   - Can trigger Lambda

-- Encryption at rest (only AWS owned CMK or AWS managed CMK)
+Encryption at rest (only AWS owned CMK or AWS managed CMK)
   > DDB uses the CMK to generate and encrypt a DEK (known as __Table Key__). **AWS Owned** (free for charge)
   > or **AWS Managed CMK** (charge) can be used.
 Customer managed CMK's are not supported.

 ---
 # CloudWatch
-- By default EC2 monintoring is 5m, detailed - 1m
+- By default EC2 monitoring is 5m, detailed - 1m
 - By default store indefinitely (can change the retention period)
 - Host-level metrics: CPU, Network, Disk, StatusCheck
 - Min granularity for custom metric - 1m